Annual DOT Inspection (Ultimate Guide)

 We would send you expiration notices by email as part of our comprehensive DOT compliance services!

-You won’t get a DVER for this inspection, it won’t count against your CSA BASIC scores and you won’t receive a CVSA sticker as a result either.
-This inspection also won’t show up on a driver’s CSA score.
+You won’t get a DVER for this inspection, it won’t count against your CSA BASIC scores or ISS Score and you won’t receive a CVSA sticker as a result either.
+Additionally, this inspection won’t show up on a driver’s CSA score.

 These are essentially a DOT Level 1 inspection that isn’t performed by a State or Federal officer.